qubd/bootstrap/README.md

 It seems like the bootstrap intervals are notably less accurate for smaller samples, and of course, when sampling from a normal distribution, since the T-distribution intervals are a priori dead on 90% in that case.
 With a non-normal distribution and a sample size of 50 or larger though, there's not much between the two.
 Both methods perform dismally when sampling from the heavy-tailed Pareto distribution, which is not surprising.

 In my mind, the results vindicate the parametric method a bit, because despite the dubious assumptions and complicated justification, it performs significantly better with small samples.
 On the other hand, it's nice to see the bootstrap intervals almost completely catch up by the time our sample size reaches 100.
-Can you think of a population distribution where the bootstrap method might outperform the parametric one?
+Can you think of a population distribution where the bootstrap method might outperform the parametric one (and do you know how to write r to sample from it)?
 Let me know!